Centrum Air: History

-Centrum Air is a private airline specializing in providing passenger and cargo transportation created on January 18, 2023 as part of government initiatives aimed at improving the quality of air travel for residents of Uzbekistan.
+Centrum Air is a private airline specialising in providing passenger and cargo transportation created on 18 January 2023, as part of government initiatives aimed at improving the quality of air travel for residents of Uzbekistan.
 The airline actively operates charter and scheduled flights to domestic and foreign destinations.

-In 2025 Acron Aviation signed a multi-year agreement with Centrum Air.
-The contract, provides for the use of state-of-the-art D-Level Full Flight Simulators to enhance pilot qualifications.
-Training will primarily take place at Acron Aviation’s modern training center in Bangkok, with the possibility of expanding the program to the company’s London facility.
+In 2025, Acron Aviation signed a multi-year agreement with Centrum Air.
+The contract, provides for Full Flight Simulators to enhance pilot qualifications.
+Training will primarily take place at Acron Aviation's modern training centre in Bangkok, with the possibility of expanding the program to the company's London facility.
 The program ensures that Centrum Air pilots receive training according to international safety and operational standards.

-On September 2, 2025 CPaT Global, provider of distance learning for the airline and aviation industry, announced a new contract with Centrum Air.
+On 2 September 2025, CPaT Global, provider of distance learning for the airline and aviation industry, announced a new contract with Centrum Air.
 Under the agreement, CPaT will provide Centrum Air with Airbus A320 Enhanced and A320 NEO Aircraft Systems courses.
-In addition, airline will have access to CPaT’s comprehensive General Subjects library to support their overall training programs.
+In addition, airline will have access to CPaT's comprehensive General Subjects library to support their overall training programs.

+On 23 September 2025, Centrum Air announced hiring first woman pilot - Susan Mamedova.